Applied AI

 Adopt a phased approach that de-risks adoption while delivering incremental value:

-• Phase 3: Scale and Optimize: extend to regional networks, optimize for supplier diversification, incorporate advanced optimization techniques, and implement comprehensive observability and compliance tooling.
+• Phase 3: Scale and Optimize — extend to regional networks, diversify suppliers, apply advanced optimization techniques, and implement comprehensive observability and compliance tooling.

-• Phase 4: Autonomous Operations with Human Oversight: allow agents to autonomously trigger standard replenishment actions within policy constraints while maintaining clear human review for exception cases.
+• Phase 4: Autonomous Operations with Human Oversight — allow agents to autonomously trigger standard replenishment actions within policy constraints while maintaining clear human review for exceptions.

 Vendor Strategy and Open Standards

-• Open Data Contracts: well defined data models and schemas to enable cross vendor integration.
+• Open Data Contracts: clearly defined data models and schemas for cross-vendor integration.

-• Modular Tooling: prefer modular AI platforms that support plug in models, feature stores, and decision services.
+• Modular Tooling: modular AI platforms that support plug-in models, feature stores, and decision services.

-• Interoperability with ERP and MMS: ensure compatibility with common ERP and maintenance management systems used in fleet operations.
+• Interoperability with ERP and MMS: ensure compatibility with mainstream ERP and maintenance management systems used in fleet operations.

 Operational Excellence and People